-UA High Performance Computing (HPC) is an interdisciplinary research center.
-The mission is to enable research and discoveries that advance sciences and technologies.
-UA HPC deploys and operates advanced computing and data resources to enable computational and data-enabled research activities of students, faculty, and staff at the University of Arizona.
-UA HPC also provides consulting, technical documentation, and training to support users of these resources.
+UA High Performance Computing (HPC) is an interdisciplinary research center focused on facilitating research and discoveries that advance science and technology.
+We deploy and operate advanced computing and data resources for the research activities of students, faculty, and staff at the University of Arizona.
+We also provide consulting, technical documentation, and training to support our users.

 Maintenance downtime is scheduled from 7AM to 6PM on July 31 for ALL HPC services.

 We will be patching all the HPC systems and Upgrading R to version 3.6.1 during this time.

 |Debug queue is added to support testing code or trying script options.
 It has higher priority but short limits.|

 |46 nodes with Nvidia GPU's are available for standard and windfall use.|

 |The 2012 systems (cluster, smp, and htc) have been powered off as scheduled.|